 Create a system for recognizing employees.

 This should include a process for a nomination and selection process, as well as a set of rewards and recognition tools, such as certificates, trophies, or other tokens of appreciation.
-Having a clear and systematic approach to recognition will help to ensure that your program is fair, consistent, and effective.
+A clear and systematic approach to recognition will help ensure that your program is fair, consistent, and effective.

 Communicate your program to your employees.

-It should also include information about how employees can be recognized, and what rewards and recognition tools are available.
-Communicating your program effectively will help to ensure that your employees understand and engage with it.
+It should also include information about how employees can be recognized and what rewards and recognition tools are available.
+Communicating your program effectively will help ensure your employees understand and engage with it.

 Evaluate and improve your program regularly.